jupyterlab/jupyter-collaboration/README.md

 ## Project Meetings

 We have a `bi-weekly` meeting call.
 Please come and join [on Zoom](https://zoom.us/j/94702599683)!
 All are welcome to come and just listen or discuss any work related to this project.
 For the time, place and notes, see [this HackMD](https://hackmd.io/@_4xc7QhhSHKODRQn1uiulw/BkV24I3qL/edit).

-Meetings are also recorded and available on [this YouTube playlist](https://www.youtube.com/playlist?list=PLUrHeD2K9Cmk5PpU7a3Pf5zEteJ-_kA81).
+Meetings are recorded and available on [this YouTube playlist](https://www.youtube.com/playlist?list=PLUrHeD2K9Cmk5PpU7a3Pf5zEteJ-_kA81).
 We also use [the same HackMD](https://hackmd.io/@_4xc7QhhSHKODRQn1uiulw/BkV24I3qL/edit) to set an agenda and to capture notes for these meetings.

 ## Learning Pathway

 We are striving to keep meetings productive and on topic.
 If you are joining us for the first time or need a refresher about the project's scope, we recommend reading the following documents.

 - The [Specification](https://jupyter-rtc.readthedocs.io/en/latest/developer/spec.html): We are working on creating a living specification for the protocol(s) created here.
 We're doing our best but it may not always be totally in sync with explorations in the repo, until they are settled on.
 - The [Design](https://jupyter-rtc.readthedocs.io/en/latest/developer/design.html) document.